Neil Thomas Proto: Selected writings

 In 2016, Proto's one-person play on the 1933 U.S. Senate hearings into the causes of the 1929 stock market crash, The Reckoning: Pecora for the Public, premiered in Seattle.
 A reviewer said: "Possibly it is the best solo play ever written."

 Proto's 2020 book, Fearless: A. Bartlett Giamatti and the Battle for Fairness in America, explores the early years of the Italian American professor of Renaissance literature who would later become Yale's first non-Anglo-Saxon president and the commissioner of Major League Baseball.
 The book received the 2020 bronze award in the Biography category of the Foreword Reviews INDIES Book of the Year Awards.

 In 2023, an expanded edition of To a High Court was published with a new subtitle: Five Bold Law Students Challenge Corporate Greed and Change the Law.
 The release coincided with the fiftieth anniversary of the decision in United States of America v.
 SCRAP, 412 US 669 (1973), which is the subject of the book.
 The book contained additional biographical information and photographs.
 It received first prize in the 2024 PenCraft Book Awards in the Nonfiction–Government/Politics genre.
 The book also received the Nonfiction Authors Book Award, was first runner-up in the Culture category, and was a Grand Prize finalist in the 2024 Eric Hoffer Awards, and it was a finalist in the Biography category in the 2023 INDIES.

+In 2025, Proto published Johannes Vermeer, Provocateur—Risk and Courage in Dissent with FriesenPress.

 Current interests

 Proto is a member of the District of Columbia Bar and the United States Supreme Court Bar.
 His peers recognize him for exceptional ethical conduct and legal skill.
 He continues to reside in Washington, D.C., occupied by writing, teaching, and exploring new creative threads.
-His interests frequently take him abroad to Royal Geographical Society conferences and events; to the Pacific Northwest for hiking, sailing, kayaking, and snowshoeing; and to the Northeast to maintain close ties with family members and friends.
+His interests frequently take him abroad to Royal Geographical Society conferences and events; to the Pacific Northwest for hiking, sailing, kayaking, and snowshoeing; and to the northeastern United States to maintain ties with family members and friends.